Thank you for your patience as I update (and upgrade) my business, website and life.

 For example, I, Kim Sutton, know what it’s like to…

 I, Kim Sutton, also know how to recover from the above pains.
-I know because I have personally experienced them!
+I know because I have personally made it through.

-I know the true cost of letting the expectations of others control our lives, and I don’t want to see you fall victim to the same negative side-effects of entrepreneurship I did.
+I know the true cost of allowing abuse, trauma and trauma bonds to control our lives, and I don’t want to you to be trapped by the pain and painful people and/or circumstances of your past any longer.

-So… Do you want to continue being a slave to unsatisfying expectations?
-Or are you ready to create joy and money pursuing your passion?
+So… Do you want to continue being a slave to past trauma?
+Or are you ready to find lasting happiness?

-I invite you to join me on the Work Smarter, Not Harder journey.
-Subscribe to the podcast, join the community and get ready to see your business and personal life change for the better.
-I wish you all my best, dear friend, and I can’t wait to see you soar while building a business that’s authentically YOU.
+I invite you to join me on the L.I.V.E.
+B.E.T.T.E.R. journey.
+Subscribe to the podcast, join the community and get ready to see your life change for the better.
+I wish you all my best, dear friend, and I can’t wait to see you soar.

 HOW CAN I SUPPORT YOU?